raspberrypilearning/webgl-host/en/step_1.md

 When your project is complete, you can share it with your others.

 To share your project, you need to upload it to a web server.
-There are many ways of doing this, but one the simplest and easiest is to use [repl.it](https://replit.com/signup?from=landing).
+There are many ways of doing this, but one the simplest and easiest is to use [replit](https://replit.com/signup?from=landing).

-Open repl.it in your web browser, and either sign in, or sign up for an account if you don't have one.
+Open [replit](https://replit.com/signup?from=landing) in your web browser, and either sign in, or sign up for an account if you don't have one.

 ![signup and signin for for replit](images/replit_signup.png)